This is an independent

 had a page for each store and

-online.
-By then we had added community and
+website for the Square.
+By then we had community and

-sites linked to it and it ranked #1 on a Shaker
+websites linked to it.
+It ranked #1 on a Shaker

 The middle years